 If your teen is struggling with moderating the use of technology, talk to them about how it feels when someone else is paying more attention to their gadget than to them.
 Making that connection can help.

-365 Manners Every Kid Should Know is published by Three Rivers Press and available wherever books are sold.
+365 Manners Every Kid Should Know is published by Three Rivers Press.